Islamic clothing: Canada

 In 2011, the Canadian government made it illegal for women to wear face-covering garments at citizenship ceremonies, because the judge must be able to see each person's face reciting their oath.
 In 2012, the Supreme Court issued a rare split decision on whether women could cover their faces in the witness box.
 Four judges said it depended on the circumstances, two said witnesses should never cover their face, and one said a Muslim witness should never be ordered to remove her veil.
 Canada is considering a wider ban on veils in government offices, schools, and hospitals.
 On 16 June 2019, the provincial government of French-speaking Quebec enacted the Act respecting the laicity of the State.
 The Act prohibits certain public servants from wearing religious regalia – including Muslim scarves and veils, turbans, Jewish skullcaps and Christian crucifixes.

+South America

 Argentina

 In 2011 Argentinian President Cristina Fernández pushed for legislation which allowed for Muslim women to wear hijab in public places.
 According to the new law Argentine Muslim women can wear a hijab while being photographed for their national id cards.
 The law was created in order to help promote freedom of religion and expression in the country, and help the Muslim population, which is estimated to be between 450,000 and one million, feel more integrated into society.